Reviews You Can Rely On

 Our Verdict

 The 7 1/4" Milwaukee M18 is a professional quality saw that removes any doubt whether a cordless circular saw can do the work of its corded counterparts.
 This machine can make full-depth crosscuts with ease and rip hundreds of feet of plywood on a single charge of its 5 amp-hour battery.
 Additionally, the accurate and easy to adjust shoe means that the cuts this model makes will be precise.
 While the saw is among the heaviest in the class, it comes equipped with a rafter hook so that you can keep it close at hand without bearing the weight.
-Our article on the best cordless circular saws will show you how it fares versus competing products.
+Our article on cordless circular saws will show you how it fares versus competing products.

 REASONS TO BUY